tetratelabs/istio-tools/grpc-transcoder/README.md

 ## Usage

-1. Build by binary via `make build` which creates a binary named `gen-grpc-transcoder`.
+1. Build by binary via `make build` which creates a binary named `gen-envoyfilter`.
   > Alternatively, use `go run github.com/tetratelabs/istio-tools/grpc-transcoder` and pass the same CLI arguments as we use in the other examples.

 1. Build your protobuf API definitions with [`protoc`](https://github.com/google/protobuf/releases), instructing the compiler to produce _descriptors_, a binary file that describes the runtime format of protobufs alongside their metadata.
 These descriptors are used to perform transocoding at runtime.
 Note that your gRPC service's need to use `google.api.http` options to describe their mapping to a REST API.